Aspire – Endeavour – Succeed

 - Sought-after employees, self-motivated, demonstrating a perpetually positive attitude, technically confident, able to work as part of a team and always effective problem solvers.

-A curriculum designed following extensive consultation with Higher and Further Education partners and local, as well as brand leaders, employers will challenge our young people so that they are able to achieve their full potential and respond effectively to an ever more rapidly changing world.
-The Academy will thereby offer enhanced access to sustainable job opportunities in the region’s businesses, as well as access to suitable academic programmes of study.
+A broad and balanced curriculum challenges our young people so that they can achieve and respond effectively to an ever more rapidly changing world.
+The Academy offers enhanced access to sustainable job opportunities in the region’s businesses, as well as access to appropriate academic programmes of study.

 High levels of attainment and achievement will be assured through: